Central Energy Trust Arena improvements

 Read more about the Arena Masterplan(PDF, 13MB)

 It’s likely the current and new Arena 5 facilities will both operate for a number of years before the current Arena 5 is either upgraded to meet earthquake code or decommissioned.
+The impact of recent changes to earthquake-prone building regulations will be factored into this process once more information is available.

 The Council are currently considering different options for the type of building that will be built.